 Phone: (401) 680-5320

-Director: Michael Stephens (retained by Mayor Smiley from the Elorza administration)
+Director: Michael Stephens (holdover from the Elorza administration retained by Smiley)

-It’s worth noting that Providence Police often tout (and are touted by others for) a law-enforcement strategy known as “community policing,” the foundation of which they describe as resting on three pillars: partnership, prevention, and problem-solving.
-We can say after years of experience that they have never even attempted to partner with our organization.
+It’s worth noting here that Providence Police are often touted (including by themselves) for a law-enforcement strategy known as “community policing,” the foundation of which they describe as having three components: partnership, prevention, and problem-solving.
+The Noise Project supports all three of those things — especially preventing excessive noise.

-And city residents can hear (and judge) for themselves whether PVD Police have succeeded in pro-actively preventing noise — rather than just responding to complaints about it after the fact — or solving the problem of repeat offenders, who are the primary source of excessive noise in the city.
+But after years of experience we can say that the police have never even attempted to partner with us to address noise, even though it’s the single most-frequent complaint they receive.
+And residents can hear for themselves whether the police have succeeded in pro-actively preventing noise — rather than just responding to complaints about it after the fact — or in solving the problem of repeat offenders, who are the primary source of unhealthy noise in the city.

 Webpage: https://311.providenceri.gov